 Dutch social security and national insurance contributions

-In the Netherlands, you'll have to pay national insurance contributions (volksverzekeringen) and you will be entitled to an old-age pension (AOW) once you reach the state pension age.
+As a sole proprietor in the Netherlands, you must to pay national insurance contributions (volksverzekeringen) and you will be entitled to an state pension (AOW) once you reach the state pension age.
 This pension is a minimum income, which you can supplement yourself.

 Ending your sole proprietorship